The Student Council 2019-2020

 - There are many societies at Hills Road and we encourage you to visit our Freshers’ Societies Fair to come and see if there are any you’d like to join.

 - We take your welfare very seriously and have a designated officer who deals with any issues to do with equality and diversity.
 This welfare officer will always be available to listen to any complaints or problems you have, and if they can’t help you themselves they will be glad to put you into contact with someone who can.
 Our welfare officer leads ‘Amigos’, which is a student-led organisation that exists to help fellow students with any problems they may be having.
-This year will see a shift towards an anonymous online Amigos system - look out for more information about this in the coming months.

 - We hold a general meeting every half term that allows you to express your thoughts and concerns to us.
 When you arrive your tutor group will elect representatives to attend these meetings.
 The meetings are open for anyone to attend in addition, so please feel free to do so.